Caroline's Cooking

 • 2 cups cooked chicken 210g, shredded, or can use leftover turkey too

-• 2 tbsp roasted peanuts drizzled on top
+• 2 tablespoon roasted peanuts drizzled on top

 Instructions